alexkmbk/1CI/README.md

 Each action is an element of the catalog “Actions”.
 An action is connected to a data processor which could be internal or external, from AdditionalReportsAndDataProcessors SSL subsystem catalog.
-Data processors provide an algorithm that should be executed while task running.
+Data processors provide an algorithm that should be executed during task running.

 ![alt tag](https://github.com/alexkmbk/1CI/blob/master/Description/TasksDiagram.png)